spxp/spxp-specs/ProfileManagementExtensionSpec-V01.md

 The device token grants access to the profile and needs to be stored by clients in a secure location.

 ### Access Tokens
-Device Tokens need to be exchanged into short living Access Tokens before being used on API endpoints.
+Device Tokens need to be exchanged into short living access tokens before being used on API endpoints.
 Endpoint: `<baseUri>/auth/access_token`
 Method: `POST`
 Content-Type: `application/json`